Dr Catherine Grace is the newest member to the team at the South Australian Space Industry Centre, joining us as the Associate Director – Space.

 Tell us about your new role at the South Australia Space Industry Centre.

-I am absolutely delighted to take-up the newly created role of Assistant Director – Space for SASIC.
+I am absolutely delighted to take-up the newly created role of Associate Director – Space for SASIC.

 South Australia is continuing to develop a vibrant and sustainable space ecosystem, while already being home to some significant space capabilities.
 SASIC is leading the state’s space industry development efforts, cultivating South Australia as a centre-of-gravity for Australia’s expanding space activities.
 In my role, I get to play a key part of supporting a thriving and enduring South Australian space sector.